dart-lang/language/working/augmentations/feature-specification.md

     what is known from reading the introductory declaration will still be true after augmentation.*

-*   The type parameters of the augmenting declaration do not match the augmented declarations's type parameters.
+*   The type parameters of the augmenting declaration do not match the introductory declarations's type parameters.
 This means there must be the same number of type parameters with the exact same type parameter names (same identifiers) and bounds if any (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).

     *Since repeating the type parameters is, by definition, redundant, this restriction doesn't accomplish anything semantically.
 It ensures that